-Why may we experience summer depression?
+Why may we experience spring and summer depression?

 Surely, longer days, more sunshine and warmer temperatures are uplifting.
 We ought to feel more energised, motivated and positive, and therefore in a better place to deal with difficulties.